Jill M. Pizzotti

-Pizzotti is in her fourth season with the Blue Demons and serves as the Blue Demons' recruiting coordinator, while also assisting with the day-to-day operations of the basketball office.
+Pizzotti is in her fifth season with the Blue Demons and serves as the Blue Demons' recruiting coordinator, while also assisting with the day-to-day operations of the basketball office.

 In 2014, Pizzotti helped the Blue Demons bring nationwide acclaim to the sport of women's basketball with a 104-100 triumph over Oklahoma in the 2014 NCAA tournament opener.
 It was the highest-scoring regulation game in the history of the NCAA women's tournament.

 DePaul (29-7) tied the school record for most wins in a season and set program records for games played (36), points (3,006), three-point baskets (314) and assists (705).
 The Blue Demons advanced to their third NCAA Sweet 16 and 12th consecutive NCAA Tournament after claiming their first BIG EAST regular-season and tournament titles.

 Overall team success lays the groundwork for individual accolades, and Brittany Hrynko was recognized as an Associated Press honorable mention All-America and Women's Basketball Coaches Association (WBCA) honorable mention All-America.
 Jasmine Penny was also a WBCA honorable mention All-America.
 Hrykno became the first DePaul player to earn back-to-back All-BIG EAST First Team honors.